 A short history

 The Tarragona region started producing wine once more in the Middle Ages when vines were re-introduced by monks, who had relocated from the Burgundy region and the Rhine in Germany.
-They arrived bringing their unique wine knowledge to Catalunya, and a thriving industry once again prospered.
+They arrived, bringing their unique wine knowledge to Catalunya, and a thriving industry once again prospered.
 Trade with the Americas in the 1700s also brought great prosperity to the Catalan wine trade.
-However, the arrival of the Phylloxera louse in the late 1800s devastated many of the area’s vineyards.
+However, the Phylloxera louse’s arrival in the late 1800s devastated many of the area’s vineyards.

-Montsant continued to exist in Tarragona’s shadow in the 20th century, until growers successfully petitioned to have their sub-region legally recognized as an independent D.O. in 2001.
-Prior to that year, it was previously known as the Falset sub-zone of the Tarragona appellation.
+Montsant continued to exist in Tarragona’s shadow in the 20th century until growers successfully petitioned to have their sub-region legally recognized as an independent D.O. in 2001.
+Before that year, it was previously known as the Falset sub-zone of the Tarragona appellation.
 Encouraged by their recent award of an independent status, growers in the new Montsant zone started increasing their vineyard plantings and more actively promoting their delicious wines.
-Today, the region has over 2000 hectares under vine and over 45 wine growers are making wine in Montsant.
+Today, the region has over 2000 hectares under vine, and over 45 winegrowers are making wine in Montsant.

-As a result, the red wines of Montsant can be (and often are) excellent, but also tend to be less powerful, concentrated and as mineral-driven as those of their famous neighbor.
-Nonetheless, they are delicious and very attractive to drink in their own right.
-The wines, like Priorat, tend to be blends of the widely planted Cabernet Sauvignon, Mazuelo, Garnacha Syrah, and Tempranillo or Ull de Llebre in Catalan.
+As a result, the red wines of Montsant can be (and often are) excellent, but also tend to be less powerful, concentrated, and as mineral-driven as those of their famous neighbor.
+Nonetheless, they are delicious and lovely to drink in their own right.
+Like Priorat, the wines tend to be blends of the widely planted Cabernet Sauvignon, Mazuelo, Garnacha Syrah, and Tempranillo or Ull de Llebre in Catalan.
 They are typically medium-bodied, with a supple black fruit character and softer tannins than Priorat’s wines.
 They can usually be enjoyed on release and don’t tend to age for very long periods, lacking the structure of top red Priorat.
-But crucially, they are considerably better value!
+But crucially, they are considerably better valued!
 Also interestingly, this region produces some of Spain’s best Kosher Wines.